janetiqal/AdventOfCode/Keyboard-Day-Three/README.md

 # Brief

-In this project, I was asked to create a keyboard.
+In this project, I was asked to create a piano keyboard.
 The CSS and HTML was already provided, I made it functional using JS.

 **Users should be able to:**